tibuski/raspoutine/README.md

 ## SD Card

-* Since Bookworm, you have to use RPI Imager to write the SD Card, setup Wifi, User, Locale and Keyboard Layout.
+* Since Bookworm, you have to use RPI Imager to write the SD Card, setup Wifi, User (`pi`), Locale and Keyboard Layout.
 * If you forgot to enable SSH in the second Tab, you can create/copy an empty `ssh` file on the root of `bootfs` partition.

 ## Staging

-* Run `ssh tibus@192.168.25.227 < staging.sh`
-* Raspberry reboots
+* Install your public key in the raspberry's authorized_keys with `ssh-copy-id`
+* Modify the URL in `startSurf.sh`
-* Run : `raspoutine_scp.sh tibus@192.168.25.227`
+* Run : `./staging.sh [RASPBERRY IP]`
+* Raspberry should reboot and open Chromium in Kiosk mode on the url from `startSurf.sh`